Roman Polanski sexual abuse case: Legacy

 In 2013, Samantha Geimer published her view on the rape in her autobiography The Girl: A Life in the Shadow of Roman Polanski.
 In March 2023, Geimer and her husband met with Polanski and his wife Seigner for a French magazine cover interview.
 Geimer states in the interview: "Let me be very clear: what happened with Polanski was never a big problem for me.
 I didn't even know it was illegal, that someone could be arrested for it.
 I was fine, I'm still fine.
 It was so unfair and so in opposition to justice ...
 Everyone should know by now that Roman has served his sentence.
 Which was ... long if you want my opinion.
 Anyone who thinks that he deserves to be in prison is wrong.
 It isn't the case today and it wasn't the case yesterday."

-The exposure of Harvey Weinstein as a predator brought renewed attention to Polanski's sexual intercourse with a minor.
-Polanski has blamed Harvey Weinstein for the renewed focus on his sexual abuse case in the 2000s and claimed that Weinstein tried to brand him a "child rapist" to stop him from winning an Oscar in 2003.
+The exposure of Harvey Weinstein as a predator brought renewed attention to Polanski's rape of a minor.
+Polanski has blamed Harvey Weinstein for the renewed focus on his sexual abuse case in the 2000s and claimed that Weinstein tried to brand him a "child rapist" to prevent him from winning an Oscar in 2003.